As e-commerce reshapes the shipping and logistics space, retailers are relying on air freight for quick and efficient deliveries.

-As carriers are adapting to surging demand, businesses throughout the shipping and logistics space are looking to air freight to meet their e-commerce needs.
+As carriers are adapting to surging demand, businesses throughout the shipping and logistics space are looking to air freight shipping services to meet their e-commerce needs.
 Indeed, carriers are putting a premium on operation agility and on-demand flexibility.

 While many of these updates include advanced digital technology that makes it easier for shippers — and customers — to gain greater visibility into their supply chain, air freight providers are also prioritizing streamlined management practices to improve multi-vendor order consolidation, inland transport pickup, and customs navigation.

 E-commerce companies and carriers are banking on air freight’s continued importance in the modern supply chain.
 Amazon, for example, has recently made significant capital investments in its own air freight infrastructure.
 The online retail giant has pledged $1.5 billion to Cincinnati/Northern Kentucky International Airport to serve as an essential hub for its Prime Air service, which will eventually host up to 100 aircraft.

 While air freight can be pricey, it remains the fastest way to move goods and maintain tight fulfillment timelines.
 For e-retailers interested in securing a competitive edge, air freight represents a key part of a successful supply chain.